Zothique (collection)

 Zothique is a collection of fantasy short stories by Clark Ashton Smith, edited by Lin Carter.
 It was first published in paperback by Ballantine Books as the sixteenth volume of its Ballantine Adult Fantasy series in June 1970.
 It was the first themed collection of Smith's works assembled by Carter for the series.
 The stories were originally published in various fantasy magazines in the 1930s, notably Weird Tales.

 Background

-The book collects one poem and all sixteen tales of the author's Zothique cycle, set on the Earth's last continent in a far distant future, with an introduction, map, and epilogue by Carter.
+The book collects one poem and all sixteen tales of the author's Zothique cycle, with an introduction, map, and epilogue by Carter.
+They are an example of the Dying Earth genre, being set on the Earth's last continent in a far distant future.
 They were originally written and published between 1932 and 1951.
 Most were written in a tar paper and wood cabin in Auburn, California.
 All were first published in the magazine Weird Tales with the exception of "The Voyage of King Euvoran" which first appeared in the 1933 book The Double Shadow and Other Fantasies and later republished under the title "The Quest of Gazolba" in the September 1947 issue.